Celebrating the Dead in San Miguel

 We've harnessed the goodwill of locals and folks from nearby towns, who are participating for little or no money.
 Why?
 Because they understand that the festival will bring attention not only to their work but also to the areas in Mexico that uninformed tourists are no longer visiting because they think it is too dangerous.
 (Which it is not.)

-We also want to prove that robust festivals can be created without all sorts of tacky sponsors and logos everywhere, and that the town itself should not be spend tax revenues on a festival but rather on helping the poor and building infrastructure — recycling, water purification, services to the poor, maternal health, education, and so on.
+We also want to prove that robust festivals can be created without all sorts of tacky sponsors and logos everywhere, and that the town itself should not be spending tax revenues on a festival but rather on helping the poor and building infrastructure — recycling, water purification, services to the poor, maternal health, education, and so on.

-La Calaca ("the skull') is about re-inventing the traditions of Day of the Dead by making it more participatory, bringing together different communities that don't always do things together, and tourist-friendly.
+La Calaca ('the skull') is about re-inventing the traditions of Day of the Dead by making it more participatory, bringing together different communities that don't always do things together, and tourist-friendly.
 I also think that Halloween (my birthday) could use a reinvention to inject it with more meaning.
 So the dream is to import the concept into the United States and merge October 31 and November 1 into a two-day holiday to pay respect to our deceased ancestors.

 Ambitious?
 Perhaps.
 But with the United States population on track to be 40 percent Latino in 20 years, this isn't just a fantasy.
 Cinco de Mayo isn't celebrated in Mexico but is observed in the United States.
 Why?
 Because beer and tequila companies invented it to boost sales.